-- “If I lose weight, my metabolism gets better” – When a person loses weight, there is less weight for the body to support, thus less calories burned.
+- “If I lose weight, my metabolism gets better” – When a person loses weight, there is less weight for the body to support, thus fewer calories burned.
 In addition, weight.

-- “I have to eat 6 small meals a day to keep my metabolism going.” – If the quality and quantity of your food stays constant, three square meals are just fine.
+- “I have to eat 6 small meals a day to keep my metabolism going.” – If the quality and quantity of your food stay constant, three square meals are just fine.

 - “I have to exercise to lose weight.” – The primary tool for weight loss is diet – what a person eats and doesn’t eat.
-Exercise plays an extremely minor role in weight loss.
+Exercise plays a minor role in weight loss.